magohl/carapi/README.md

 # install our custom crossplane resource 'Car' which uses a composition with the http provider
-kubectl apply -f .manifests/crossplane/car/.
+kubectl apply -f .manifests/crossplane/car/. kubectl get cars  #prove - we now have a resource type called car but there are no cars deployed

 # deploy the api (if not hosted elsewhere)
 kubectl create namespace carapi